-- 1 Bring the Garmin watch within range (3 m) of the chartplotter. - 2 From the watch clock screen, select START > Boat Data > START.
+- 1 Bring the Garmin watch within range (3 m) of the chartplotter.

+- 2 From the watch face, select > Boat Data > .

-NOTE: If you have already connected to a chartplotter, and would like to connect to a different chartplotter, open the Boat Data screen, hold UP, and select Pair new.
+NOTE: If you have already connected to a chartplotter, and would like to connect to a different chartplotter, open the Boat Data screen, hold UP, and select Pair New.

-- 3 On the chartplotter, select > Communications > Wireless Devices > Connect IQTM Apps > Boat Data > Enable > New Connection.
+- 3 On the chartplotter, select > Communications > Wireless Devices > Wearables > Boat Data > Enable Connections > New Connection.

-The chartplotter begins searching for and connecting to the wearable device.
+The chartplotter begins searching for and connecting to the watch.